vaibhav02kadam/vaibhav02kadam.github.io/content/project/spherical_bot/index.md

 ---
-title: Spherical Robot
+title:  Search and Reconnassiance using Spherical Robot.
-summary: Search and Reconnassiance using Spherical Robot.
+summary: <div align= "justify">  Spherical robot is palms-sized robot with in built Pan-360 system and can be teleoperated using a andriod phone.
+Investigations were made to develop a robust and ergonomic spherical robot and control its wobble while manevuering due to its highly nonlinear nature. </div>
 # tags:
 # - Deep Learning
-date: "2016-04-27T00:00:00Z"
+date: "2021-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: Spherical robot in action
   focal_point: Smart

 links: